-Jonathan Diaz, legal counsel for voting rights at Campaign Legal Center (CLC), named Georgia one of the three states to watch for new voter suppression laws this year, the others being Pennsylvania and Arizona.
+Jonathan Diaz, legal counsel for voting rights at Campaign Legal Center (CLC), named Georgia one of the three states to watch for new anti-voter laws this year, the others being Pennsylvania and Arizona.

 Legislators were given limited time to read HB 531 before the hearing and the people of Georgia were blindsided by its release.
 CLC is a part of a coalition of voting rights organizations working to oppose this bill.
 If this omnibus bill is passed, it will be devastating for voting rights.

 The omnibus bill would completely eliminate Sunday early voting, a move that blatantly targets a mobilization technique utilized by Black churches across the state of Georgia known as “Souls to the Polls”.